 Clothing — check.
 Passport — check.
 Medical coverage?

-If you are enrolled in Medicare and planning an international vacation, you should review what medical services are covered under Medicare while abroad.
+If you are enrolled in Medicare and planning a vacation abroad, you should review what international medical services are covered under Medicare and Medigap.

-Original Medicare provides limited international medical coverage.
-If you need coverage outside of the United States, you may want to consider a Medicare Supplement insurance plan.
+Original Medicare health insurance provides limited international medical coverage.
+If you need health care coverage outside of the United States, you may want to consider a Medicare Supplement insurance plan (also called Medigap).
 Some plans provide a foreign travel emergency care benefit.

-Original Medicare (Medicare Part A and Part B) rarely covers health services provided outside of the United States and its territories, according to Medicare.gov.
+Original Medicare (Medicare Part A and Part B) rarely covers health services provided outside of the United States and its territories.

 Original Medicare covers beneficiaries living in the continental United States, and in the unincorporated territories of Puerto Rico, Guam, the U.S. Virgin Islands, the Northern Mariana Islands, and American Samoa.

 If you travel outside of these specified areas, you are only covered in very limited situations.
-According to Medicare.gov, there are 3 instances when Medicare may cover certain medical services outside of the U.S.:
+There are 3 instances when Medicare may cover certain international medical services:1

 - You’re in the U.S. when you have a medical emergency and the foreign hospital is closer than the nearest U.S. hospital that can treat your injury or illness.